UCB-w261/w261-environment/create-dataproc-cluster/README.md

 ### Things to know

 - Once you open JupyterLab, navigate to the root folder where you see to folders: `GCS` and `Local Disk`.
-We will work on `Local Disk`.

-- Locate the `media` folder once you are in `Local Disk`, and clone the main repo in `Local Disk/media`.
-You can use the GitHub integration for JupyterLab or you can open a terminal inside Jupyter, change directory to `media` and then `git clone ...`
+We will work on `Local Disk` for HW1 and 2, and all first Labs before turning to Spark.
+The automation scripts make sure the files are properly loaded as long as you have run both scripts at least once.

 - When working on a Notebook, get the full path where this notebook is located, and then add a new cell at the very top like this one:
 ```
 %cd /full/path/to/the/notebook
 ```

-- To get the data for the HWs, add a new cell and comment the previous command that pulled the data such as `!curl`, `!wget` and similar, and obtain the data now from here:
+- To get the data for the HWs, add a new cell and comment the previous command that pulled the data such as `!curl`, `!wget` and similar, and obtain the data now from your GCS Data Bucket created in the first automation script:
 ```
 !mkdir -p data/
-!gsutil cp gs://w261-hw-data/main/Assignments/HW2/data/* data/
+!gsutil cp gs://<your-data-bucket>/main/Assignments/HW2/data/* data/
 ```
-Feel free to explore where the data is for a specific HW with `gsutil ls gs://w261-hw-data/main/Assignments/HW*`
+Feel free to explore where the data is for a specific HW with `gsutil ls gs://<your-data-bucket>/main/Assignments/HW*` If you don't remember your GCS Data Bucket, run `gsutil ls` to get a list of Buckets in your account.

 - For Hadoop, the new location of the `JAR_FILE` is:
 ```